 Sitelinks Searchbox works in two ways: –

-– So if the webmaster has used the schema markup, then the users will be redirected to the website’s own search engine results page when the user types a query in the sitelinks searchbox.
-The users will see “search example.com” in the searchbox.
+– So if the webmaster has used the schema markup, then the users will be redirected to the website’s own search engine results page when the user types a query in the site links search box.
+The users will see “search example.com” in the search box.

-– If the webmaster has not used schema markup, then the Google will display the second set of refined search results that are obtained from the targeted website on the SERP itself.
+– If the webmaster has not used schema markup, then Google will display the second set of refined search results that are obtained from the targeted website on the SERP itself.
 The users will not be redirected to your website.
-The users will see “Results from example.com” text.
+The users will see the “Results from example.com” text.

-The biggest advantage of implementing structured data is to achieving higher CTR (Clik-Through Rate).
+The biggest advantage of implementing structured data is to achieve higher CTR (Clik-Through Rate).
 CTR is the ratio of users who actually click on a specific link to the number of total users who view a page, email, or advertisement.

 Because users know what to expect from the web page before visiting it.
 Generally, the first-page search results have 60-70% or more CTR percentage than the other pages.

 Organic search results are search listings on SERP that appear because of their relevance to the search term, as opposed to them being advertised.

 There are some general guidelines that apply to all structured data.
 These guidelines must be followed to enable structured data to be eligible for inclusion in Google Search results.
 Following the guidelines will also help the search engines to find and index your web pages better.

 Webmasters must follow the structured data guidelines for showing rich snippets on SERP.
-They should not markup the content that is invisible to users, showing irrelevant or misleading content, or other manipulative behavior.
+They should not mark up the content that is invisible to users, showing irrelevant or misleading content, or other manipulative behavior.

-Also, sometimes users find a low price on SERP and higher price on the product page.
+Also, sometimes users find a low price on SERP and a higher price on the product page.
 These kinds of rich snippets spamming will surely increase the bounce rate of the users.

 Rich snippets – JSON LD should be properly linked with product attributes.

 The tool helps you preview your structured data markup for web or mobile app URL as it would appear in the SERP.
 This helps you ensure your structured data markup or App Indexing integration generates the Google Search display you expect.

 Preview Rich Snippets